Velvet Revolution: Aftermath

 The victory of the revolution was topped off by the election of rebel playwright and human rights activist Václav Havel as President of Czechoslovakia on 29 December 1989.
+The event was highly choreographed and symbolically significant, including on account of with religious elements, as historian Martin Wein has analyzed in detail.

 Within weeks, Havel negotiated the removal of all Soviet troops (approx. 73,500) from Czechoslovakia.
 As per the agreement, the Soviet troops departed within months.
 Free elections held in June 1990 legitimised this government and set the stage for addressing the remnants of the Communist party's power and the legacy of the Communist period.

 The main threat to political stability and the success of Czechoslovakia's shift to democracy appeared likely to come from ethnic conflicts between the Czechs and the Slovaks, which resurfaced in the post-Communist period.
 However, there was a general consensus to move toward a market economy, so in early 1990, the President and his top economic advisers decided to liberalise prices, push de-monopolisation and privatise the economy.
 The end of Communism meant the end of life-long employment, and a subsequent increase in unemployment.
 To combat this, the government implemented unemployment benefits and a minimum wage.
 The outcome of the transition to democracy and a market economy would depend on the extent to which developments outside the country facilitated or hindered the process of change.

+A notable development was an increase in freedom of religion, and renewed ties to the Vatican and Israel.